 I'm happy to share that I have made good progress on OSSU since I started back in October 2025!
 In this blog post, I will be briefly discussing the courses I took so far, along with a break-down of the time I took to complete them.
 Then I will talk …

 I'm sure we all agree that mastering the fundamentals is important.
 This is true for any discipline.
-In this blog post, I will be sharing my learning roadmap/plan for revisiting the fundamentals of CS/Software and discuss why I'm doing this.
-I will also discuss with my thoughts about …
+In this blog post, I will be sharing my learning roadmap/plan for revisiting the fundamentals of CS/Software and will discuss why I'm doing this.
+I will also discuss my thoughts about …

 Problem 1 was straight-forward, since it's basically the same problem as max-exits-to from the problem bank of this week that I had already solved.
 However, I adapted it to operate on all nodes of a network, that way we can take care of disconnected components.
 Going through the 5 step …